devhollister/School_District_Analysis/README.md

   ##### Revised Disctrict Summary by School
   ![](resources/DataFrame_Screenshots/per_school_summary_revised.png)

 * In both analyses, Thomas High School was within the top five highest performing schools and was second when ranked by overall percentage of students passing both math and reading.
-It should be noted, however, that when it comes to the other metrics, Thomas High fell from having the second highest to third highest average math scores, third highest to fourth higest average reading score, and highest to third highest percentage of students passing reading.
+When it comes to the other metrics, Thomas High fell from having the second highest to third highest average math scores, third highest to fourth higest average reading score, and highest to third highest percentage of students passing reading.
   ##### Top 5 Schools
   ![](resources/DataFrame_Screenshots/top_five_schools.png)
   ##### Revised Top 5 Schools